 – Amount of data sent in bytes

-– Source/reference from which you came to the page
+– source/reference from which you came to the site – browser used

 – Operating system used

-Data processing is carried out in accordance with Art.
-6 (1) point f GDPR on the basis of our legitimate interest in improving the stability and functionality of our website.
-The data will not be passed on or used in any other way.
-However, we reserve the right to check the server log files subsequently, if there are any concrete indications of illegal use.
+The data processing is based on Art.
+6 (1) lit. f GDPR based on our legitimate interest in improving the stability and functionality of our website.
+The data is not passed on or used in any other way.
+However, we reserve the right to subsequently review the server log files if there are concrete indications of illegal use.

 – Firefox: https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop